 Morton's neuroma or Morton' s syndrome is a condition resulting in pain between the third and forth toes cause by compression of a nerve.

 Symptoms typically include pain, often with pins and needles on one side of a toe and the adjacent side of the next toe.
 Pain is made worse by forefoot weight bearing and can also be reproduced by squeezing the forefoot to further compress the nerve.
-Pressing in between the third and forth metatarsals in the foot can also trigger symptoms.
+Pressing in between the third and forth metatarsals for example with a pen can also trigger symptoms.